 A: Being in the BS/MS program does not conflict with Ph.D. study at all.
 If, for any reason, you decide to apply for the direct Ph.D. program instead of BS/MS, the graduate credits can still be counted toward your Ph.D. study.

 Q: Do I need to take the Graduate Record Examination (GRE) when applying to Graduate School?

 A: Yes.
-The College of Engineering (COE) requires that all students take the GRE test when applying for admittance to Graduate School.
+The Tickle College of Engineering (TCE) requires that all students take the GRE test when applying for admittance to Graduate School.
 EECS and the COE expect to see a high GRE average from incoming graduate students.
 Undergraduate students should take the GRE exam no later than the first semester of their senior year so that scores will be available to the Graduate School and EECS Graduate Admissions Committee and thereby complete the graduate admission before the Senior Privilege (see above) expires.